caggursoy/phdSideQuests/pug24Cal/README.md

 1. **Go to Settings**:

-   - Click on the gear icon in the top-right corner and select `Settings`.
+   - Click on the gear icon in the top-right corner and select `Settings` if you're not already in `Settings`.

 2. **Select Import & Export**: